Obmondo/kubeaid/argocd-helm-charts/prometheus-linuxaid/Readme.md

-# Self Hosted Monitoring by KubeAid
+# Self Hosted LinuxAid Monitoring (servers + vms) on Kubernetes

 ## Requirements

+NOTE: This is already present - if your cluster is managed by KubeAid, as its part of the KubeAid monitoring setup (kube-prometheus).

 * Need prometheus-operator and grafana-operator to be installed and running